 Once your chocolate mixture is scooped into the size truffles you want, roll the truffle in ground espresso.

-Keep truffles in the fridge until ready to serve!
+Keep the gf truffles in the fridge until ready to serve!

 If you want to decorate them, add a full espresso bean to the top.

-Be sure to pin this recipe to your Gluten-Free Treats Pinterest board using the social sharing buttons so you can access it whenever you’re ready to make it!
+Be sure to pin this recipe for espresso chocolate truffles to your Gluten-Free Treats Pinterest board using the social sharing buttons so you can access it whenever you’re ready to make it!
+Also check out some other delicious chocolately gluten free recipes such as chocolate hazelnut biscotti or Italian brownies.

 What’s they key to loving your gluten free life?
 Take this quick quiz to get a personalized plan with the guide you need to thrive!